Volunteering With Akwaaba

 Do you have computer maintenance skills that you could use in our sessions?
 We need volunteers to maintain our stock of laptops and printers – they are all second hand and often need tweeking to get them running properly.
 Computer volunteers also help people use the laptops to access the internet, complete application forms or write letters.

-Do you speak Polish or Arabic?
-Some of our visitors struggle to communicate in English as well as having other vulnerabilities.
+Do you speak Polish, Arabic, Turkish, Russian or Ukrainian?
+Some of our members struggle to communicate in English as well as having other vulnerabilities.
 We need volunteers to support them during our sessions including to access the activities that we offer.
-You would work directly with visitors to the project, making them feel relaxed and welcome in the space, being open for conversation, games, arts and crafts and supporting them with translation needs.
+You would work directly with members of our community, making them feel relaxed and welcome in the space, being open for conversation, games, arts and crafts and supporting them with translation needs

 Expected commitment: 2 Sunday sessions a month from 4-7pm